Starter for 10 (film): Plot

 Brian gets depressed and struggles with concentrating during University Challenge practices and his studies, threatening his university place.
-Patrick becomes frustrated with Brian, and as they arrive for their University Challenge match, berates him for his lack of focus.
+Patrick becomes frustrated with Brian, and as they arrive for their University Challenge match against Queen's College, Cambridge, berates him for his lack of focus.
 In response, Brian headbutts Patrick, but only succeeds in knocking himself unconscious.
 He is revived backstage by Rebecca, who has come to watch the show and gives him encouragement before he is escorted to the set.

 En route, Brian is briefly left alone with an unsealed envelope containing the quiz questions.
 He reads one of the cards before putting it back in the envelope, and, inspired by the relative ease of a question about astronomy to which he already knew the answer, rejoins his team.
 The match starts off poorly, with nerves getting to Patrick as he fails to answer several questions.
 Brian slowly but surely saves them, getting into his swing as he answers question after question.

 As the match is heating up and Brian's team has the momentum, quizmaster Bamber Gascoigne announces that the next question will be on astronomy and Brian inadvertently buzzes and gives the answer to the question he had previously seen before Gascoigne has even begun to read it.
 Realising that Brian has seen the cards, Gascoigne suspends the match and Brian's team is disqualified.

 Brian returns home and falls into another depression, sleeping all day and ignoring calls.
 His mother tries to get him out of the house, but the person who finally reaches him is Spencer.
 He says that his court case has gone better than expected, with a suspended sentence, and that he is sorry for his behaviour and proud of Brian for chasing his dreams.

 Inspired by his friend, Brian returns to Bristol and meets his tutor, promising that he is back for good.
 He then walks past Alice up to find Rebecca, who is taking part in a political demonstration.
 He asks her if she could ever forgive him for his mistakes, and if they can start again.
 She replies that he already knows the answer, and they kiss.